Rosee752/1337-pizza-backend/doc/tooling/README.md

 The following is a collection of short hints on how to do the most essential things in a GitLab CI/CD pipeline:

-- How to delay a job until another job is done:
+- How to delay a job until another job is done: needs:[other_job]

-- How to change the image used in a task:
+- How to change the image used in a task: image: your_image

-- How do you start a task manually:
+- How do you start a task manually: when: manual

-- The Script part of the config file - what is it good for?
+- The Script part of the config file - what is it good for? : diese section bestimmt was genau der job macht

-- If I want a task to run for every branch I put it into the stage ??
+- If I want a task to run for every branch I put it into the stage test

-- If I want a task to run for every merge request I put it into the stage ??
+- If I want a task to run for every merge request I put it into the stage test

-- If I want a task to run for every commit to the main branch I put it into the stage ??
+- If I want a task to run for every commit to the main branch I put it into the stage deploy

 # Ruff